MaastrichtU-IDS/translator-openpredict/README.md

 > Access the Swagger UI at [http://localhost:8808](http://localhost:8808)

 > We use [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) as reverse proxy for HTTP and HTTPS in production.
-You can change the proxy URL and port via environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT` and `LETSENCRYPT_HOST`.
+You can change the proxy URL and port via environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT` and `LETSENCRYPT_HOST` in the [docker-compose.yml](https://github.com/MaastrichtU-IDS/translator-openpredict/blob/master/docker-compose.yml) file.

 Stop the container: